top of page

 • Coordinated scheduling and a shared observation log eliminate bottlenecks and ensure timely inspections before concealment.

-• Early detection of issues like misaligned embeds or insufficient diaphragm nailing prevents costly rework and project delays.
+• Early detection of issues like misaligned embeds or insufficient diaphragm nailing can prevent costly rework and project delays.

-• Integrating compliance into the workflow sets the stage for smooth SEOR sign-off and reliable seismic performance.
+• Integrating compliance into the workflow is essential in setting the stage for smooth SEOR sign-off and reliable seismic performance.

 INSPECT PROJECT FILES BELOW.